dell/omnia/docs/FAQ.md

 ## Is Disabling 2FA supported by Omnia?
 * Disabling 2FA is not supported by Omnia and must be manually disabled.

+## Is provisioning server using BOSS controller supported by Omnia?
+* Provisioning server using BOSS controller is not supported by Omnia.
+It will be supported in upcoming releases.

 ## The provisioning of PowerEdge servers failed.
 How do I clean up before starting over?
 1. Delete the respective iDRAC IP addresses from the *provisioned_idrac_inventory* on the AWX UI or delete the *provisioned_idrac_inventory* to delete the iDRAC IP addresses of all the servers in the cluster.
 2. Launch the iDRAC template from the AWX UI.

+## What to do when WARNING message regarding older firmware displayed during idrac_template execution and idrac_template task failed?
+Potential Cause: Older firmware version in PowerEdge servers.
+Omnia supports only iDRAC 8 based Dell EMC PowerEdge Servers with firmware versions 2.75.75.75 and above and iDRAC 9 based Dell EMC PowerEdge Servers with Firmware versions 4.40.40.00 and above.

+1. Update idrac firmware version in PowerEdge servers manually to the supported version.
+2. Re-run idrac_template.